Eclipse and Pregnancy – Myths, Facts, and Precautions

 An eclipse is a natural phenomenon like a sunset and a sunrise.
 The Earth and its moon are in constant motion.
 Thus, they are bound to cross over each other at some point.
-However, believers often relate eclipses to the important phases of their lives.
+This is why the concept of an eclipse in pregnancy often draws curiosity and concern among expectant parents.
 Regarding eclipse and pregnancy, the expectant mother is advised to follow stringent guidelines for her and her baby’s health.
 Some believe that eclipses do not directly affect pregnancy, as the celestial event itself does not impact the biological processes of conception, gestation, or childbirth.
 However, some cultures and beliefs associate eclipses with spiritual or cultural significance, which may influence the emotional well-being of pregnant individuals.
 But, on a scientific note, let us pose one question – does an eclipse affect pregnancy?
 Let’s find out!

 What Is an Eclipse?

-An eclipse occurs when a star or planet is temporarily obscured, either by passing into the shadow of another astronomical object or having another object pass between it and the viewer.
+An eclipse occurs when a star or planet is temporarily obscured, either by passing into the shadow of another astronomical object or having another object pass between it and the viewer (1).

 What Is a Lunar Eclipse?

 When the earth is in between its moon and the sun, a lunar eclipse occurs.
-The moon basically passes into the earth’s shadow and appears darkened for the humans viewing it from the earth.
+The moon basically passes into the earth’s shadow and appears darkened for the humans viewing it from the earth (2).
+While a lunar eclipse has no physical effect on human health, the topic of lunar eclipse and pregnancy often arises in cultural discussions, as many traditions attach symbolic or spiritual meanings to the event (3).

 It’s believed that an eclipse has bad effects on pregnant women.
-However, there is no scientific proof to support this belief.
+However, there is no scientific proof to support this belief (3).

 How Age-Old Beliefs Affect Pregnancy